alertot/detectem/docs/index.rst

    {'name': 'apache-mod_bwlimited', 'version': '1.4'},
    {'name': 'apache-mod_fcgid', 'version': '2.3.9'},
    {'name': 'jquery', 'version': '1.11.3'},
-   {'name': 'crayon-syntax-highlighter', 'version': '_2.7.2_beta'}]
+   {'name': 'crayon-syntax-highlighter', 'version': '2.7.2'}]

-Using a serie of indicators, it's able to detect software running on a site and extract accurately its version information.
+Using a serie of indicators, it's able to detect software running on a site and in most cases extract accurately its version information.
 It uses Splash_ API
 to render the website and start the detection routine.
 It does full analysis on requests, responses and even on the DOM_!